 Risk reporting is an integral part of Lundbeck's overall reporting process.
 Our corporate risk register provides a consolidated picture of our risk exposure by detailing each risk, risk category and type.
 The risk descriptions give details of the event, its current status, the status of the response, an assessment of likelihood and potential impact, and the name of the person responsible for managing the risk.
 Our reporting process defines six risk categories, which are defined as belonging to three risk types: 'external', 'actionable' and 'strategic'.
-Using this information, the Risk Office assesses the overall risk exposure and reviews it with the Corporate Management Group.
-After this review, the Corporate Management Group presents a two-dimensional risk 'heat map' for review by Lundbeck's Audit Committee, which is shared with the Board of Directors annually.
+Using this information, the Risk Office assesses the overall risk exposure and discusses it with Executive Management and finally a two-dimensional risk 'heat map' is reviewed by Lundbeck's Audit Committee, which then is shared with the Board of Directors annually.